jonnymind/SIRPAS/Books/Rulebook.md

 Determined the value for the attack roll, each defender performs its defense, rolling on the chosen defense skill.

-A draw means that neither the attack, nor the defense have been successful.
+A draw means that neither the attack nor the defense have been successful.
 A successful attack delivers a damage to the target.
 A successful defense might have an effect that depends on the used skill (it might also deliver a damage to the attacker).